TekniskSupport/home-assistant-resrobot/info.md

 - stop_id: 740000000              # Look in the stops.txt file
   name: next commute bus to city  # Name of sensor
   max_journeys: 200               # Higher number as there are quite a few busses that departs in between this one
+                                  # The above is deprecated, will be replaced with duration; disregarded for now and hard-coded into the next 8 hours worth of trips
   sensors: 1                      # Number of sensors to create
   filter:
   - line: 001